 Best movies like Northanger Abbey

 A unique, carefully handpicked, selection of the best movies like Northanger Abbey Starring Felicity Jones, Carey Mulligan, JJ Feild, Geraldine James, and more.
-If you liked Northanger Abbey then you may also like: Washington Square, Wuthering Heights, Wuthering Heights, Wuthering Heights, Out of Africa and many more popular movies featured on this list.
+If you liked Northanger Abbey then you may also like: Washington Square, Wuthering Heights, Wuthering Heights, Passion's Way, Return to Me and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 selected filters: Sort: Default